What are Carbs & Fats and why do we need them?

 Let’s look at the chemical structure of Oleic acid.
 This, if you don’t know, is the thing in olive oil that is supposed to make it really good for you.

-The amount of saturation effects the stability and structure of the fatty acid when exposed to cooking temperatures or used in the body.
+The amount of saturation affects the stability and structure of the fatty acid when exposed to cooking temperatures or used in the body.

 Our body is normally very good at breaking down and re-arranging things we eat in order to create the things we need in our body – we learned this about proteins when we mentioned proteins being broken down into amino acids and then build up into new proteins later – but we lack the ability to create the chains that make the essential fatty acids Omega 3 and omega 6 which means that these fats are considered ‘essential’ which in the field of nutrition simply means ‘cannot be synthesised in the body from anything else and must therefore be consumed’.